 Smartphone with External Battery.

 As a solo traveler, my iPhone is one of my most essential items whether I’m hotel camping or car camping.
+I’ve even checked out a motorhome finance calculator since I’m looking at buying a motorhome soon!
 It’s multipurpose and just some of the tasks I rely on it to do include navigation; search for attractions, dining and accommodations; flashlight; peace of mind; cowbell app (because everyone needs more cowbell!)
 I even have the capability of sharing my location with family so they can keep tabs on me.
 Using my phone means I’m draining the battery and if I’m out in the woods camping without an outlet, an external battery is my best friend.

 For the past year-and-a-half, I have been incorporating essential oils into my life and some go with me during my travels and outdoor adventures.
 An important essential oil while camping is peppermint because it can help with nausea and headaches as well as keep pesky bugs away.
 Lemon and frankincense are ideal in case I have a scratch or small flesh wound to clean up and tend to.
 I also use an essential oils blend for digestive issues.

 DEET-free bug repellent should be on everyone’s camping essentials list.
 I believe our bodies are exposed to many unnatural impurities that may be harmful so when there’s an opportunity to use something natural, do it!
 I use an essential oils blend of DEET-free bug repellent that keep biting critters away from me.

 Sure, you remember to bring the sunscreen but what about lip balm?
 Pack it and use it!
 Your lips are exposed to the sun and susceptible to skin cancer so slather up so you can keep puckering up to your loved one.

 Wearing the appropriate footwear can make or break a hiking and camping trip.
 Wear boots appropriate for the terrain in order to protect your feet.